-Our desire is simply to teach the truth of God's Word as it is revealed in the Scriptures, and by this souls might be led to Christ.
-We cordially invite you to come, worship, and study with us as we seek to worship God in spirit and in truth.
+Teach the truth of God's Word as it is revealed in the Scriptures, and by this souls might be led to Christ.

 Very few congregations even know the history behind their congregations, much less have such a interesting history as the church at Leiper's Fork.

 In 1815 there was a plot of land given by John Dobbins and a house of worship built thereon, called "Union".
 This house was to be used freely by all denominations.
 At that time the Primitive Baptists were largely predominant in that community.
 Affairs moved along very amicably for some years, as there were few denominations represented in the community who cared to use the house.
 In 1829, Andrew Craig and Joel Anderson, Baptist preachers, were withdrawn from by neighboring congregations for preaching heresy, "or Campbellism".
 These preachers had been preaching for the Baptists at Union regularly.
 They had preached the New Testament record of conversion and had urged people to do just what the apostles, guided by the Holy Spirit, told them to do.
 This was branded by their fellow preachers as "Campbellism."
 They had preached the same at Union.
 So, on January 2, 1830, these two men assisted in forming a church of disciples after the New Testament pattern from the excluded Baptists of that community and the neighboring vicinity.
 This congregation is considered the oldest church in the South, south of Nashville, Tennessee.

 These pioneer preachers in Tennessee published a declaration of their convictions and gave the names of their co-workers or fellow disciples.
 It is as follows: